jgwiese/mcmc_bnn_symmetry/README.md

 # master thesis code repository
-The code base for my master thesis.
+The code base for the paper based on my master thesis.